Senior Dog Vomiting in the Morning: Bile, Causes & Quick Fix

 Three things make this worse in senior dogs:

-• Tissue tolerance drops.
+- The stomach lining becomes more sensitive.
 Aging stomach lining reacts more to acid and bile exposure.

 When It's Not Bile Reflux